Logical limit laws for minor-closed classes of graphs: Introduction

 The classical example of a zero-one law is a result due to Glebskii et al.~\cite{GlebskiiEtAl69} and independently to Fagin~\cite{Fagin76}, stating that the zero-one law holds when $G_n$ is chosen uniformly at random among all $2^{n \choose 2}$ labelled graphs on $n$ vertices and the language is \FO.
 The (non-)existence of $\FO$-zero-one and convergence laws has been investigated more generally in the $G(n,p)$ binomial model, where there are $n$ labelled vertices and edges are drawn independently with probability~$p$ (the case $p=1/2$ of course corresponds to the uniform distribution on all labelled graphs on $n$ vertices).
 Here, the $\FO$-zero-one law holds for all constant $p$ and in many other cases.
 In particular, a remarkable result of Shelah and Spencer says that if $p=n^{-\alpha}$ with $0\le\alpha\le1$ fixed, then the $\FO$-zero-one law holds if and only if $\alpha$ is an irrational number \cite{SS}.
 What is more, when $\alpha$ is rational then the {\em convergence law} in fact fails.
 That is, for rational $\alpha$ Shelah and Spencer were able to construct an ingenious $\FO$-sentence such that the probability that $G(n,n^{-\alpha})$ satisfies it oscillates between zero and one.
 The book \cite{logicofrandomgraphs} by Spencer contains a detailed account of the story of logical limit laws for the $G(n,p)$ binomial model.

-There are also several results available on zero-one laws for random graphs that satisfy some global condition, such as being regular, having bounded degree or being $H$-free.
+There are also several results available on zero-one laws for random graphs that satisfy some global condition, such as being regular, having bounded degree or being $H$-free for some fixed graph $H$.
 One of the earliest instances of such results deals with $K_{t+1}$-free graphs: Kolaitis, Pr\"{o}mel and Rothschild \cite{KPR} proved an FO-zero-one law for the graph chosen uniformly at random from all $K_{t+1}$-free graphs on $n$ vertices.
 For random $d$-regular graphs, with $d$ fixed, there cannot be a zero-one law.
 For instance, the probability of containing a triangle is expressible in $\FO$ and tends to a constant different from 0 and 1.
+(This is an immediate consequence of Theorem 9.5 on page 237 of~\cite{purplebook}).
 Using the configuration model, Lynch \cite{lynch} proved the \textit{$\FO$-convergence law} for graphs with a given degree sequence (subject to some conditions on this degree sequence), which in particular covers $d$-regular graphs with $d$ fixed.
 For dense $d$-regular graphs, that is when $d = \Theta(n)$, a zero-one law was proved by Haber and Krivelevich \cite{HK}, who were also able to obtain an analogue of the striking result of Shelah-Spencer mentioned above for random regular graphs.

 In a different direction, McColm \cite{McColm2002} considers trees sampled uniformly at random from all (labelled) trees on $n$ vertices.
 He shows that a zero-one law holds in \textit{monadic second order} (MSO) language of graphs, which is FO enriched with quantification over sets of vertices.
 That is, we now have additional variables $X, Y, \dots$ ranging over sets of vertices and an additional binary relation $\in$, that allows us to ask whether $x \in X$, for $x$ a vertex-variable and $X$ a set-variable.
 This results in a stronger language which is able to express properties such as connectedness or $k$-colorability for any fixed $k$.
 In \MSO\ we can for instance express ``$G$ is connected" as $\forall X : (\forall x: x\in X) \vee \neg(\exists x: x \in X) \vee (\exists x,y: (x\in X)\wedge\neg(y\in X)\wedge (x\sim y))$.